-Basis of Presentation and Use of Estimates - The statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The preparation of the statement of financial condition in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the statement of financial condition and the reported amounts of revenue and expenses during the reporting period.
+Basis of Presentation and Use of Estimates - The financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The preparation of the financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.